AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

 - `createWithTemplate` enables starting with a given Adobe Express template ID.
 - `edit` allows modification using an existing Adobe Express Document ID.

-#### Qucik action workflow
+#### Quick action workflow

 `openQuickAction` has been decommissioned and replaced with individual `quick action-named` APIs such as `cropImage`, eliminating the need for partners to submit a quick action ID.

 ## Workflow API Changes

-For all the workflow APIs we will now have 4 parameters.
+For all the workflow APIs, we will now have four parameters.

 The four parameters are:

 - `DocConfig` - Describes the starting point of a workflow, for example, canvas size for Express Editor.
-- `AppConfig` - properties that configure the target application starting behavior.
+- `AppConfig` - properties that configure the target application starting behaviour.
-- `ExportConfig` - properties that govern the export behavior of a workflow.
+- `ExportConfig` - properties that govern the export behaviour of a workflow.
 - `ContainerConfig` - UI properties that customize the SDK container.

 UserInfo, AuthInfo, and Callbacks have been removed from a workflow API level and added at the `initialize` level.